DavidCoppin/tracking/README.md

 To launch the tracking (first part), you can simply run:
  `python tracking.py`

 In that case, the default values defined as arguments in tracking.py are used.
-Note: the defaults lats and lons are the tropical band.
-Because this is the biggest domain for the tracking, this simple test can take some time.
-If you just want to play with the tracking, we suggest you change either lats, lons or both.

 To specify starting and ending dates, use -d1 and -d2.
 To run over specific regions, use lats and lons to define the latitude.
 The code runs faster over small regions.
-For example, here are some regions that could be used:
- * Indian Ocean + Maritime Continent : -lats 335:2717
- * Pacific Islands: -lats 2647:3216
- * Americas: -lats 3216:4577
- * West Africa: -lats 4497:335
-With these four regions, you cover the tropics.

 A prefix can be given to name files differently over different regions (with -suffix, used for other parts of the code too).
 The frequency to extract the tracks that have finished is defined by -harvest.
 For these arguments, this gives:

 ` python tracking.py -d1 Start -d2 End -lats Lat_Start:Lat_End -lons Lon_Start:Lon_End -suffix \